arnoldt100/anansi/documentation/source/Classes/AnansiMDState.cpp.rst

 ###########################

 This is the State class for the AnansiMolecularDynamics.
-We are using the State design pattern to implement different behavoirs of AnansiMolecularDynamics.
+We are using the State design pattern to implement different behaviors of AnansiMolecularDynamics.

-AnansiMolecularDynamics has 5 states or beahvoirs:
+AnansiMolecularDynamics has 5 states or behaviors:

 * InitializingSimulationEnvironment